-\emph{Phase diagram (uniform case).--} Since the dynamics of the system is described by the effective Hamiltonian $H_F$, one can investigate the properties of this Hamiltonian to determine the phase diagram of the system as a function of parameters $(\theta,\tau,a,b)$.
+Since the dynamics of the system is described by the effective Hamiltonian $H_F$, one can investigate the properties of this Hamiltonian to determine the phase diagram of the system as a function of parameters $(\theta,\tau,a,b)$.
 We first investigate the statistical properties of energy levels of $H_F$, namely $\{ E_k\}$, or equivalently the quasi-energy levels of $U_F$ given by $\{ e^{-iE_k\tau}\}$.
-Numerically, we compute the quasi-energies using exact diagonalization of $U_F$ in the subspace of vanishing total $S_z=\sum_j S_j^z$ and all the results are averaged over $1000$ random samples of $\boldsymbol{\theta}$ to guarantee proper convergence.
+Numerically, we compute the quasi-energies using exact diagonalization of $U_F$ in the subspace of $S^z_{tot}{=}0$, with $S^z_{tot}{=}\sum_j S_j^z$.
+All the results are averaged over $1000$ random samples of $\boldsymbol{\theta}$ to guarantee proper convergence.
 Since the Hamiltonian in Eq.(\ref{Eq.
-General_Hamiltonian}), and thus its corresponding $H_F$, is dramatically less sparse than the nearest-neighbor interactions our numerical simulations are restricted up to $L{=}16$.
+General_Hamiltonian}) and its corresponding $H_F$ are dramatically less sparse than the nearest-neighbor interactions, the numerical simulation of the system is very challenging~\cite{MPS} and thus is restricted to $L{=}16$.
 By computing the consecutive energy gaps $\delta_{k}{=}E_{k+1}{-}E_{k}$, one can characterize the level statistics by their ratio $r_{k}{=}\min(\delta_{k+1},\delta_{k}){/}\max(\delta_{k+1},\delta_{k})$.
 The averaged value of this ratio, $\langle r\rangle$, serves as a well-established tool in numerical studies of finite MBL systems~\cite{LSR1}.
-While the MBL phase is determined by Poisson level statistics with $\langle r\rangle{\simeq} 0.386$, the ergodic phase is known to follow the circular orthogonal ensemble level statistics with $\langle r\rangle{\simeq} 0.529$~\cite{LSR2,Laflorencie}.
+While the MBL phase is determined by Poisson level statistics with $\langle r\rangle{\simeq} 0.386$, the ergodic phase is known to follow the circular orthogonal ensemble level statistics with $\langle r\rangle{\simeq} 0.529$~\cite{LSR2,Laflorencie}. \\